afreefaw/pdf-to-WCAG-html/README.md

 The process involves three main steps:
 1. Converting PDF pages to images
-2. Processing these images with Claude AI to create accessible content
+2. Sending these images to the Anthropic API (Claude) and requesting, with a custom prompt, html output
 3. Extracting HTML content from Claude's responses

 ## Setup Instructions (Windows)